dhritix1999/CodingCallengeE-CommerceAPI/README.md

 ### Controller Testing
 I used the Spring  MVC  test  framework  to  write  and  run integration  tests  that  test controllers.
 I added annotations @SpringBootTest and @AutoConfigureMockMvc to integrate test classes SpringMockMVC.
 MockMvc performs full Spring MVC request handling but via mock request and response objects.
 I tested if the '/checkout' api works and it returns the proper format.

-Through testing I was able to fix some minor issues and additionally I tested the API with POSTMAN.
+Through testing I was able to fix some minor issues and additionally I tested the API with POSTMAN (shown below)

 ![postman_example](https://user-images.githubusercontent.com/50911194/123850555-3cb13680-d92b-11eb-98cd-898c4367a716.PNG)